 (a) Chief Nursing Officer (Army) (CNO(A)) or most Senior Corps Member – President

-(b) QARANC Colonel Commandant
+(b) Both QARANC Colonels Commandant

-(c) A Senior QARANC Warrant Officer
+(c) The Senior QARANC Warrant Officer

 18. Nominated trustees:

-(a) The President and Colonel Commandant shall nominate seven trustees as follows: one shall be a retired QARANC Officer (Lt Col/Col) to be Chair of the Board of Trustees; one shall be a senior serving QARANC Officer; one shall be a serving Reserve Officer of the QARANC; and one shall be a QARANC soldier of the rank of Cpl or above; one shall be a QARANC Reserve soldier of the rank of Cpl or above; and two shall be civilians with specialist background in a relevant field of expertise.
+(a) The President and Colonels Commandant shall nominate seven trustees as follows: one shall be a retired QARANC Officer (Lt Col/Col) to be Chair of the Board of Trustees; one shall be a senior serving QARANC Officer; one shall be a serving Reserve Officer of the QARANC; and one shall be a QARANC soldier of the rank of Cpl or above; one shall be a QARANC Reserve soldier of the rank of Cpl or above; and two shall be civilians with specialist background in a relevant field of expertise.

 (b) Each appointment shall be approved and ratified by the trustees.
 The appointment of the Chair of the Board of Trustees and the civilian trustees will be subject to the terms in paragraph 24.
 The other appointments will be subject to the serving Officer or Soldier remaining in the post listed in (a) and will be for a maximum of three years.